-Conny Roggeband is assistant professor in public policy and governance.
-Her research and teaching concentrates on the role of interest groups and multisectoral policy networks in multilevel governance.
+Conny Roggeband is associate professor in public policy and governance.
 She has written on the politicization of gender-based violence, gender mainstreaming and equality policies, social movements and transnational feminist networking based on research conducted in the Netherlands, Spain and Latin America.
 She currently works on two research projects.
-The first research project concentrates on processes of transnational policy diffusion and policy networks in the European Union and Latin American regional organisations (OAS, Mercosur and CELAC).
+The first research project project focuses on the implications of democratic backsliding for gender equality policies in Central and Eastern Europe and Latin America.
+What patterns of dismantling and resilience of gender policies can be found in these contexts and how does this affect gendered democracy?
+Another concentrates on processes of transnational policy diffusion and policy networks in the European Union and Latin American regional organisations (OAS, Mercosur and CELAC).
 She uses gender as a theoretical lens to examine issues of power and authority and how these are embedded in organizational rules, policy routines and practices thus shaping policy outcomes.
-Another project focuses on the implications of democratic backsliding for gender equality policies in Central and Eastern Europe and Latin America.
-What patterns of dismantling and resilience of gender policies can be found in these contexts and how does this affect gendered democracy?

 Conny Roggeband holds a Phd in Political Science from Radboud University.
 She worked for the Council for Equality Policies (Emancipatieraad) in the Netherlands, Radboud University and VU University.
 Before coming to Amsterdam she taught political science at the Latin American Faculty of Social Sciences (FLACSO) in Ecuador.
 She is an editor of the Dutch Journal of Genderstudies and member of the advisory board of Contention.
 The Multidisciplinary Journal of Social Protest.
 She is a member of the Amsterdam Research Center on Gender and Sexuality (ARC-GS).